Struct Operator

 §Extra Options

-Operator::reader is a wrapper of Operator::reader_with without any options.
-To use extra options like concurrent, please use Operator::reader_with instead.
+Operator::reader is a simplified method without any options.
+To use additional options such as concurrent or if_match, please use Operator::reader_with or Operator::reader_options instead.

 §Examples